DavidRaab/Sq/README.md

 # EXPORT

-It exports the following functions by default: id, fst, snd, key, assign, is_str, is_num
+It exports the following functions by default: id, fst, snd, key, assign, is_str, is_num, Some, None.

 # SUPPORT